Provizanta/ansible-role-shell/README.md

       functions: <list, entire text to be inlined into the 'functions' section of the bashrc.d>

-    inputrc: <list of strings, contains the extra lines to be used for the user session on top of the system-wide /etc/inputrc >
+    inputrc: <list of strings, contains the content of .inputrc file replacing the system-wide /etc/inputrc >

 Dependencies
 ------------